 So if you didn't major in Biochemistry what does that mean?
 It means that if you’re left with a positive balance of protein synthesis by supplementing with BCAAs you’re giving your body the nutrients it needs to help build lean muscle mass.
 Leucine in particular, is vital in this process of building muscle mass and indirectly activates the p70 s6 Kinase and the eIF4F Complex, which is essential for the anabolic effects of muscle tissue and recovery.

-It’s like this; the human body utilizes BCAAs for fuel during your workout, when it depletes glycogen stores.
+The human body utilizes BCAAs for fuel during your workout, when it depletes glycogen stores.
 When you run low on stored sources of BCAAs your body cannot adequately repair itself.
 When you’re training at a high-intensity and you’ve burned through those BCAA stores, your body starts to be catabolic or starts to break down muscle mass for fuel instead.
 By supplementing with BCAAs you ensure your body is in a positive balance, to help promote muscle growth, repair, and reduce muscle soreness after your workout.

 What Are The Benefits Of Branched Chain Amino Acids (BCAAs)?